Anjali295/Blood-Bank-Management-System-/README.md

 # Blood-Bank-Management-System-
+Blood Bank Management System is project made with Python and SQL.
+I have used Tkinter for gui.
 This file has different sections including Acknowledgment, coding and output, merits and demerits which gives details about the project !
+All the important details are added in the comments.